miorogvall/redditClone/README.md

 # redditClone
-reddit clone for viewing subreddits
+This is a reddit clone for viewing subreddits built in Vue